dbloisi/imbs-mt/README.md

 ## How to build

-IMBS works under Linux, Mac Os and Windows environments.
-We recommend a so-called out of source build which can be achieved by the following command sequence:
+IMBS-MT works under Linux, Mac Os and Windows environments.
+Please use the following command sequence to build the library:

 ### Linux